 So if a 200-pound man drinks four beers, and those beers have an alcohol content of about five percent, his BAC will be .08.
 If he stops drinking, his BAC will be .065 after about an hour.
 You can still be charged with DUI / OVWI if your BAC is .065, so this man may want to wait a couple of hours before driving.
 Two hours after his last drink, and our 200-pound man’s BAC should be approximately .05.

 The problem is, this generalized formula is based on a number of assumptions, and if those assumptions don’t apply to the facts, the formula is not very helpful.
 For example, most craft beers that you’ll find at the Microbrewers Festival have a higher alcohol content than five percent.
 In addition, you’re drinking three-ounce samples rather than full beers, and there can be a big difference between three ounces from a generous brewer versus three ounces from someone who’s running low.
 On top of that, the whole point of attending this sort of festival is to sample a bunch of different things.
 You might try five different beers in an hour, each with a different alcohol content.

 All of these variables make your intoxication level difficult to calculate and predict.
 I do, however, have some good news.
 The Marc Lopez Law Firm will be handing out $10 Uber coupons at the beer fest.
 Come find us to say hello and help make your trip home a little easier!

 The Marc Lopez Law Firm represents those who have been accused of criminal acts, including drunk driving.
 If you have any questions, give Attorney Marc Lopez a call at 317-632-3642.

-What is the difference between a DUI and OVWI? -It might surprise you.
+What’s the difference between a DUI and an OVWI?
+It might surprise you.